git-truck/git-truck/prototype1/README.md

 ## Generating data from the parser

-To generate data from the parser to use in the visualization, run `yarn parse`
+To generate data from the parser to use in the visualization, run `npm run parse`